alexkadis/maze-game/README.md

 Up and Down aren't used for display in my maze.

 ## TO DO
+### Procedural mazes
+I now have the ability to generate procedural mazes.
+I'll use that to create different *levels* that users can try.

+Next I'm creating a maze solving class (CharacterNavigator) to determine how difficult a maze is to solve based on how many moves it takes to solve.
+It's not going to be perfect since there's

 ### Location of "IsMazeSolved"
 Currently the maze is marked as "solved" in Character/ICharacterView, logically it makes more sense to have that in Maze, should I change that?